Dark Matter annihilation energy output and its effects on the high-z IGM: DM annihilation energy output

 Note that in the above equations, $L_{\chi}(M,z)$ is the DM annihilation luminosity of a smooth, adiabatically compressed halo or subahlo, the only difference among them is that for the halo or the subhalo, the mass of the SMBH depends differently on the mass of the halo.
 It is important to mention that in order to account for the substructure luminosity, an integration of the substructure mass function multiplied by the luminosity of an individual subhalo in all the substructure mass range must be performed.
 This integration should be done between $m_{free}$, the free streaming mass of the WIMP (the minimum mass that a virialized DM halo can have), and $M_{main}$, the mass of the main halo (no substructure can be as massive as the main halo).
 The free streaming mass will depend naturally on the WIMP mass, as $m_{free} \propto m_{\chi}^{-3}$.
 Based on the analysis of the effects of the free streaming length on the matter power spectrum by \cite{Angulo}, we consider a free streaming mass of $m_{\chi} = 10^{-10}M_{\odot}$ for a WIMP mass of $m_{\chi} = 1TeV$, and a free streaming mass of $m_{\chi} = 10^{-4}M_{\odot}$ for a WIMP mass of $m_{\chi} = 10GeV$.

-We explicitly compute the luminosity of DM haloes, in the $\Lambda$CDM cosmology, considering two different WIMP masses (10GeV and 1TeV) and the presence or absence of substructure and adiabatic compression. { In {Figure 3}, we show the results in the form of the light to mass ratio ($L_{\chi}/M$) for the annihilation luminosity, as a function of halo mass.}
+We explicitly compute the luminosity of DM haloes, in the $\Lambda$CDM cosmology, considering two different WIMP masses ($10GeV$ and $1TeV$) and the presence or absence of substructure and adiabatic contraction. { In {Figure 3}, we show the results in the form of the light to mass ratio ($L_{\chi}/M$) for the annihilation luminosity, as a function of halo mass.}